Kaspersky Anti-Virus: Product

 Kaspersky Anti-Virus features include real-time protection, detection and removal of viruses, trojans, worms, spyware, adware, keyloggers, malicious tools and auto-dialers, as well as detection and removal of rootkits.

 Microsoft Windows users may download an antivirus rescue disk that scans the host computer during booting inside an isolated Linux environment.
 Kaspersky Anti-Virus prevented itself from being shut down by malware without user authorization, functionality included scanning email and instant messenger traffic, and automatically disabling links to known malware hosting sites when using Internet Explorer or Firefox.
 In 2025, Kaspersky Standard provides protection against malware, ransomware, anti-phishing, real-time analysis of malicious sites, VPN connectivity and performance optimization.

 Limits

-Kaspersky, like the majority of its competitors, is incompatible with many other anti-virus and anti-spyware software, and is a type of program designed to run as the main Anti-Malware on the device.
+Kaspersky, like the majority of its competitors, is incompatible with many other anti-virus and anti-spyware software, and is a type of program designed to run as the main anti-virus on the device.

 Security vulnerabilities

 In 2005, two critical flaws were discovered in Kaspersky Anti-Virus.
 One could let attackers commandeer systems that use it, and one allowed CHM files to insert malicious code.
 Days later, the software maker had offered preliminary protection to customers, and a week later a permanent patch was made available.